-- Social insurance number card or a copy of their Canada Revenue Agency Notice of Assessment from their income tax return. - 2.
+- Social insurance number card/letter or a copy of an official Government of Canada document that includes you social insurance number.
+Note: Due to recent changes to the Canada Revenue Agency Notice of Tax Assessment form, please be advised that this form is no longer acceptable documentation to confirm identification. - 2.
 Official government-issued photo identification (i.e. a driver's license, passport, etc.). - 3.
 A void, personal cheque for the bank account of a Canadian financial institution where the student wants the money to be deposited.
 If the student does not have a void cheque, they must complete the electronic funds transfer section of the MSFAA that identifies where they want the money to be deposited.